MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems: Algorithms and Models

 \subsection{Memristive Crossbar Architectures}

-Memristive devices can be arranged within crossbar architectures to perform VMMs, which are used extensively in forward and backward propagations within DNNs.
-There are two commonly used crossbar architecture configurations, namely 1-Transistor 1-Resistor (1T1R), and 1-Resistor (1R), which are both depicted in Fig.~\ref{placeholder_1}.
+Memristive devices can be arranged within crossbar architectures to perform \acp{VMM}, which are used extensively in forward and backward propagations within \acp{DNN}.
+There are two commonly used crossbar architecture configurations, namely 1-Transistor 1-Resistor (1T1R), and 1-Resistor (1R or /\ac{0T1R}), which are both depicted in Fig.~\ref{fig:crossbar_arrangement}.
 In 1T1R arrangements, one transistor is used to select and control each memristive device, whereas in 1R arrangements, rows and columns of memristive devices are positioned perpendicular to each other, with memristive devices sandwiched in-between.

-The product of a vector and a matrix or, in a more general form, two matrices, $\bm{A}$ of size $(M \times C)$ and $\bm{B}$ of size $(C \times N)$, can be computed using a crossbar-architecture, as illustrated in Fig. \ref{placeholder_1}, where $\bm{A}$ represents input voltage signals and $\bm{B}$ is encoded within the crossbar as memristor conductances.
-As the output current of each column is linearly proportional to the elements of $\bm{A} \bm{B}$, a linear constant, $K$, is used to correlate the current of columns in each crossbar accordingly.
-By separately presenting each row of $\bm{A}$ to the crossbar through Word Lines (WLs), all rows of $\bm{A} \bm{B}$ can be computed.
+The product of a vector and a matrix or, in a more general form, two matrices, $\bm{A}$ of size $(M \times C)$ and $\bm{B}$ of size $(C \times N)$, can be computed using a crossbar-architecture, as illustrated in Fig. \ref{fig:crossbar_arrangement}, where $\bm{A}$ represents scaled input voltage signals and $\bm{B}$ is encoded within the crossbar as memristor conductances.
+Separate \acp{ADC} can be used to read out the current of each column in parallel, as depicted, or sample and hold circuits can be used in conjunction with a single \ac{ADC} per crossbar, that can be used to read out the current of each column sequentially using \ac{TDM}.
+As the output current of each column is linearly proportional to the elements of $\bm{A} \bm{B}$, a linear constant, $K$, is used to correlate the \ac{ADC} readout of each column accordingly.
+By separately presenting each row of $\bm{A}$ to the crossbar through \acp{WL}, all rows of $\bm{A} \bm{B}$ can be computed.